PrestonRivera/asteroids_game/README.md

 # Asteroids game

-I built this game using Pygame to solidy my sjills with object-oriented programming
+I built this game using Pygame to solidy my skills with object-oriented programming

 ## Play my version of the infamouse Asteroids game